Seeing the planet Saturn through a telescope is one of the biggest pleasures available to backyard astronomers.

 Now you have Saturn in the eyepiece of your small telescope, what should you be looking at?

 Saturn has three great targets for small telescope observation.
 The first is Saturn’s rings.
-Secondly, there is Saturn’s moon Titan, which is the largest of Saturn’s moons and, finally, seeing any surface features on the planet itself.
+Secondly, there is Saturn’s moon Titan, which is the largest of Saturn’s many moons and, finally, seeing any surface features on the planet itself.

 We’ve given you more detail and resources for each below.